Where Transformations Are Won or Lost

 delayed value

-This isn’t acceleration — it’s drift disguised as speed.
+This isn’t acceleration.
+It’s drift disguised as speed.

 4. “We should define requirements with the solution in mind.”